Master of Science in Information Assurance and Security

 - 5+ years of full-time relevant work experience beyond the baccalaureate degree.

 The Master of Science in Information Assurance and Security program has a total of 36 semester credit hours.
-Students may be required to complete a written comprehensive examination in certain core subjects before graduation.
+Students will be required to complete a written comprehensive examination in core subjects where they received a grade of B or lower, before graduation.
 Students also may be required to supplement their written responses in an oral examination.
 Students must be enrolled the semester in which they take comprehensive examinations.

 The department chair assigns a committee to each student at the time the student registers for DFSC 6347.
 The advisory committee consists of graduate faculty from the Department of Computer Science.
 Once enrolled in DFSC 6347, a student must be continually enrolled in each major semester until graduation.